MalinkyZubr/Engr-greenhouse-project/planning/plans.md

 ### Logging
 * logging should take place over network and to an SD card
 * each device should have its own log file in its own project directory.
 Those logs are persistent even if the device disconnects or changes projects

+### Deployment
+* entire app should be deployed to docker in order to provide compatibility